-According to NASA, the Northern Lights will display at their greatest intensity since 1958 in 2013.
-This is due to the scientific phenomenon the Solar Maximum, which is on an 11-year cycle.
-Iceland is an ideal Northern Lights hunting destination, as the only place in the world where the lights can be seen throughout the whole country.
+Seeing the spectacle of the Northern Lights is a truly awe-inspiring experience and Iceland is an ideal Aurora hunting destination, as the only place in the world where the lights can be seen throughout the whole country.

 It is also often possible to view the Northern Lights from the city.
 If the weather conditions are favourable and local authorities state there is a good chance of a display we can have you collected from your hotel in downtown Reykjavik and driven outside the city to whichever spot local experts deem best for enjoying the display without the city's light pollution.

-A visit to Iceland makes for a special experience, and this fascinating country is closer to the UK than you might think: the flight is only three hours from Heathrow to Keflavik, and downtown Reykjavik is only 45 minutes from the airport.
-We can help arrange a stay of any length and with a full range of different activities, so why not ask us to tailor make an itinerary to suit your interests.
+A visit to Iceland makes for a magical experience, and we can help arrange a stay of any length with a full range of different activities, so why not ask us to tailor make an itinerary to suit your interests.

 The second part of your stay would offer the chance to enjoy the hospitality of the Hotel Ranga, a luxurious boutique hotel in a tranquil spot in a remote area an hour and a half away from the capital.